Clearwater Assault Crimes Lawyer

 In Florida, assault and battery charges are often brought together because they are closely related offenses.
 For example, if a person threatens to harm another person and then follows through with physical violence, they could be charged with both assault and battery.
 Additionally, aggravated assault and aggravated battery charges may apply if a deadly weapon or serious bodily injury is involved.

-Request a Free Criminal Defense Consultation Today
+Get Your Free Criminal Defense Consultation Now

 Our firm has had great success with getting assault charges reduced and even dismissed by building defense strategies for our clients.
 We are here to answer your questions and ensure you understand your legal options.